imahrahim/ClicksForFicsProcess/content/posts/05_Tags.md

 ![Rocket launch](/media/Tags/tags_fandom_specific.png)

 With a more manageable dataset, I could again enlist the help of ChatGPT to categorize the remaining tags.
 One could debate for hours how meaningful these categorized data are, but I believe that even if it can't be 100% accurate, it still provides a good overall picture of the fandom's mood.

+Through this process, I discovered a lot about myself, such as the fact that I can stare at an Excel sheet for 20 hours straight and still function.
+However, this process also brought me closer to understanding NLP, and I now have a basic grasp of how it works.
+Even though many things did not go smoothly in my case, I am glad I had this time and experience.
+It has prepared me better for any future encounters with such data.

 ![Rocket launch](/media/Tags/chatgpt_categories2.png)